 - 1. In compliance with AB 361, the City Council has reviewed and makes the following findings: - a.
 The State, San Mateo County and the City have each proclaimed a state of emergency due to the Coronavirus pandemic; - b.
 San Mateo County has issued a public health order requiring that individuals in many public spaces wear masks and socially distance and recommending that individuals in enclosed public spaces wear masks, but the City cannot maintain social distancing for the public, staff, councilmembers, commissioners, and committee members in its meeting spaces; and - c.
-The City Council has considered these circumstances and concludes that the City Council, City Commissions and City Committees must meet remotely due to imminent risks to the health and safety of attendees if the Council, Commissions or Committees were to meet in City facilities. - 2.
-Based on the foregoing, the City Council declares that to protect the safety and health of the public, City Council, Commissions and Committees, meetings will continue to be conducted remotely for the next 30 days in compliance with AB 361. - 3.
-The City Council will revisit the need to conduct public meetings remotely within 30 days after September 1, 2022.
+The City Council has considered these circumstances and concludes that the City Council, City Commissions and City Committees must meet remotely, or in a hybrid fashion, due to imminent risks to the health and safety of attendees if all members of the Council, Commissions or Committees were to meet in City facilities. - Based on the foregoing, the City Council declares that to protect the safety and health of the public, City Council, Commissions and Committees, meetings will continue to be conducted remotely or in a hybrid fashion for the next 30 days in compliance with AB 361. - 3.
+The City Council will revisit the need to conduct public meetings remotely or in a hybrid fashion within 30 days after January 12, 2023.